oasis6212/Meshbot_weather/README.md

 4. Visit (https://api.weather.gov/points/XX.XXXX,YY.YYYY) (using your coordinates)

 Example: https://api.weather.gov/points/36.3741,-119.2702
 (If you know them, you can replace the coordinates in this link here with yours and skip the first part.
+Open the link, go into your browser address bar and replace the coordinates with yours.
+Then refresh the page.
 Don't enter more than 4 digits past the decimal point in your latitude and longitude numbers.)

 5. Look for the `gridId` (NWS_OFFICE) and `gridX` (NWS_GRID_X),`gridY` (NWS_GRID_Y) values in the response.
 You will